algo-chuck/algo-chuck-toolkit/tools/paper/ACCOUNT_MANAGEMENT_PLAN.md

 - `DELETE /admin/v1/accounts/{accountNumber}`
 - Permanently removes account from database
-- Cascades to all related tables:
+- Database CASCADE DELETE handles related data automatically:
   - Orders (all statuses including pending)
   - Transactions
   - Positions (when implemented)
+- Foreign keys configured with `ON DELETE CASCADE`
 - No soft delete, no archive
 - No restrictions on deletion (can delete accounts with open orders)